High-yield engineering and identification of oxygen-related modified divacancies in 4H-SiC: Results and Discussion

-The measured ZPLs of 1.1947, 1.1899, 1.1513, and 1.1208~eV for PL5, PL6, PL7$'$, and PL8$'$, respectively, agree well with the theoretically calculated values of 1.212, 1.205, 1.163, and 1.131~eV for the $hk$, $hh$, $kh$, and $kk$ oxygen--silicon-vacancy complexes~\cite{bai2025origin}.
-This agreement further supports the hypothesis that oxygen is closely involved in the formation of these defects.
-Key parameters of the different centers are summarized in Supplementary Table~1.
+The measured ZPL energies of 1.1899, 1.1947, 1.1208, and 1.1513~eV for PL5, PL6, PL7$'$, and PL8$'$, respectively agree well with the theoretically calculated values of oxygen-vacancy complexes~\cite{bai2025origin}.
+Together with their distinct optical and spin signatures, this agreement supports the assignment of these four oxygen-related modified divacancies to the corresponding crystallographic configurations of O$_\text{C}$V$_\text{Si}$ complexes.
+The basic parameters of different centers, together with the schematic diagram of the oxygen-vacancy centers, are provided in Supplementary Information~H.